MedicalUltrasound/Image3dAPI/README.md

 ## Getting started
-* Open Visual Studio with administrative priveledges.
+* Open Visual Studio with administrative privileges.
 Any version >= 2012 is supported.
 * Open `Image3dAPI.sln`.
 * Build the solution.